-A public officer sells confidential information.
+A public officer sells or improperly releases confidential information.

 Substantial mismanagement of public resources

 The use of the word 'substantial' has the effect of confining the definition to a situation in which the mismanagement is of a significant or considerable degree.